-Tourism service providers should ensure easy access to hand washing facilities with soap, single use paper towels (use contactless faucets and dispensers as far as possible), or contactless automatic dryers.
-Alcohol-based hand rub solutions in contactless dispensers should also be available.
+Tourism service providers should ensure easy access to hand washing facilities with soap, hand sanitizer (in all areas, particularly in high traffic areas), use of contactless faucets and dispensers as far as possible, or contactless automatic dryers.

 NB: Alcohol-Base Level for Sanitizers: Alcohol-Based Hand Sanitizers 60% alcohol or above may be used for personal hand sanitation purposes.
 For All other purposes, i.e. for cleaning, disinfecting and sanitizing surfaces, 70% alcohol or above is required.